 When you post a web article or content, the search engines enter it in their databases and reference it.
-But that doesn’t mean people will necessarily see your publications as that depends on your content’s position in search results.
+But that doesn’t mean people will see your publications as that depends on your content’s position in search results.

 The challenge for web content writers is to place their contents and websites in the top positions in search results.
-The first page of Google search results displays only 10 websites, and it’s difficult for anyone to rank there due to strong competition.
+The first page of Google search results displays only 10 websites, and it’s difficult for anyone to rank there due to rude competition.
 Most users don’t consult content beyond the first few pages, and your web content will face a serious problem of visibility if you don’t act to have it placed in the top positions.

 How to write an SEO article?
-Here we’ll walk you through major SEO techniques and tools that can help you write a blog article that’s visible online and will generate web traffic to your website.
+Here we’ll walk you through major SEO techniques and tools that can help you write a blog article that’s visible online and that'll generate web traffic to your website.

 When you enter a request on the Google search engine, you get a list of results.
 The top results displayed on that list are web content that’s been optimized for Google.

 What does SEO mean more exactly?
 SEO is the abbreviation for 'Search Engine Optimization.'
 It’s the art of positioning a website, a web page or a web application in the first results of search engines.
 It’s sometimes called natural referencing.
 In practice, that consists on a set of techniques used to improve web content’s placement in search engine results.
 If you’re a web writer, it’s essential that you consider Google's guidelines on the matter.
 You need to know those directions to be able to achieve organically high SEO ranking among a multitude of other content that’s indexed in the search system’s database.

 Search engine optimisation will improve the visibility of your article so it can make it to the readers.
 That’s the aim of any web content writer and one of their main responsibilities.

 Now let's see how to write an SEO friendly blog article.
 Here’s how to optimize your blog posts for SEO.